Kochari: Armenian

+Armenians have been dancing Kochari for over a thousand years.
 The dance is danced by both men and women and is intended to be intimidating.
 More modern forms of Kochari have added a "tremolo step", which involves shaking the whole body.
 It spread to the eastern part of Armenia after the Armenian genocide.
 The Armenian Kochari has been included to the List of Intangible Cultural Heritage in Need of Urgent Safeguarding of UNESCO in 2017.

 Azerbaijani

-It is one of the widely spread dances known as Yalli in Azerbaijan, especially in Nakhchivan Autonomous Republic and surrounding areas.
-The “Kochari” dancing, consisting of slow and rapid parts, is of three variants.
-In the men or women lining up one after another or one woman after one man position, a yallihead (holder) holds a stick in his or her hand.
-This stick is not to punish the dancers but it has importance in dancing.

 Today this dancing is played in the Nakhchivan land of which Sharur, Sadarak, Kangarli, Julfa and Shahbuz regions' folklore collectives and it is performed at weddings.
 Kochari along with tenzere has been included to the list of Intangible Cultural Heritage in Need of Urgent Safeguarding of UNESCO in November 2018 as versions of Yalli dance.

-Kurdish Koçerî

-Koçerî is a special form of the "Dilan", "Delîlo", or "Şêxanî" Kurdish dance.
-"Koçerî" means "nomadic" in Kurdish, where "koçer" means nomad, thus the name used by Kurds means "nomads' dance".
-As the name suggests, it is more common among Kurdish nomads.